-Beginning in their third year, a UW String Project student may choose to begin learning to play the double bass.
+Beginning in their third year, a String Project student may choose to begin learning to play the double bass.

-In addition to private lessons, all UW String Project students participate in an appropriate ensemble.
-Students begin playing in the UW String Project Ensemble in their third year of study.
-The UW String Project Ensemble meets for on hour on Monday evenings.
+In addition to private lessons, all String Project students participate in an appropriate ensemble.
+Students begin playing in the String Project Ensemble in their third year of study.
+The String Project Ensemble meets for on hour on Monday evenings.
 This group plays beginning string orchestra music in addition to scales and appropriate exercises.
 An emphasis is placed on ensemble and reading skills.

 This orchestra plays intermediate-level string orchestra repertoire plus appropriate technical material and exercises.
-UW String Project students continue private lessons while participating the High Plains Sinfonia.
+String Project students continue private lessons while participating the High Plains Sinfonia.

-Beginning in 10th grade, UW String Project students have the opportunity to play chamber music along with their private lessons.
-Students are matched with other players to make a small ensemble, and then assigned a UW String Project teacher as a coach.
+Beginning in 10th grade, String Project students have the opportunity to play chamber music along with their private lessons.
+Students are matched with other players to make a small ensemble, and then assigned a String Project teacher as a coach.
 Chamber music ensembles rehearse on Monday evenings.